MachineITSvcs/Buy-on-Google-for-WooCommerce/README.md

 Initially, this was intended to be a premium/paid plugin, but Google just announced today, June 29, 2023, that they will be shutting down the Buy on Google program on September 26, 2023, and I did not want all the hard work that went into this plugin to go to waste.

 So hopefully this plugin passes the initial review quickly so that merchants can take advantage of this plugin before the Buy on Google program is shut down.

-UPDATE: Unfortunately, WordPress Plugin Support did not review finish reviewing the plugin until after the Buy on Google program was shut down.
+<strong>UPDATE: Unfortunately, WordPress Plugin Support did not finish reviewing the plugin until after the Buy on Google program was shut down.
+This repository will remain for reference.</strong>

 == This plugin is fully compatible with WordPress Multisite installations, as well as subdirectory installations!
 Best of all, IT DOES NOT REQUIRE ANY CODING KNOWLEDGE! ==